Keith Holyoake: Second National Government: 1960–1972

-Second period as prime minister
+Second premiership

 The Holyoake government implemented numerous reforms of the public services and government institutions: for example, it created the Office of the Ombudsman and numerous quasi-autonomous non-governmental organisations, and strengthened parliamentary scrutiny of the executive.
 Public broadcasting was removed from direct government oversight and placed under corporation control.
 Holyoake's government rewrote the criminal legal code, passing the Crimes Act 1961; the Act abolished capital punishment, though only ten National MPs voted for its abolition.
 In 1969, the Security Intelligence Service (SIS) was formally acknowledged to exist, and its minister, the prime minister, publicly acknowledged.
 That same year the New Zealand Parliament passed an Act covering the agency's functions and responsibilities: the New Zealand Security Intelligence Service Act.

 In 1960, the Holyoake government published the "Hunn Report", a wide-ranging summary of Māori assets, and the state of Māori in New Zealand at the time.
 The report was a damning indictment of past governments' neglect of Māori within society, and Holyoake endeavoured to act on its findings.
 By embracing the No Maoris – No Tour cause, Holyoake ended the practice of an apartheid sporting body dictating the racial composition of New Zealand rugby teams touring in South Africa.
 In a 1966 speech directed at the South African authorities, Holyoake delicately defended the principle of racial equality, stating "in this country we are one people; as such we cannot as a nation be truly represented in any sphere by a group chosen on racial lines".

 Holyoake accepted the post-war political consensus; he believed in the necessity of a mixed economy, championing a Keynesian strategy of public investment to maintain demand.
 However, as an anti-socialist, Holyoake sought to reduce the role of trade unions in industrial relations.
 The National government introduced a form of voluntary unionism, though the majority of industrial workplaces remained unionised; the policy was hotly debated within caucus, with Holyoake's deputy, Jack Marshall, and Tom Shand, favouring the retention of compulsory unionism.
 His government's industrial policy brought Holyoake into conflict with union leaders, such as Fintan Patrick Walsh.

 Holyoake's government was comfortably re-elected for a second consecutive term in 1963.
 Holyoake's second term featured by a long period of prosperity and economic expansion.
 However, moves by the United Kingdom to join the European Economic Community challenged his government.
 Holyoake deliberately played down the issue, and chose not to vocally oppose British membership of the EEC.
 A significant step towards diversification was a limited free trade agreement with Australia, negotiated in 1965 by Holyoake's minister of overseas trade, Jack Marshall, who later also negotiated the terms of the arrangements for New Zealand under which Britain joined the EEC.